-Moreover, they find themselves, circumstantially, spending more time taking care of their ill loved ones than giving themselves self-care-this has a potential of leading to guaranteed self-resentment and stress.
+Moreover, they find themselves, circumstantially, spending more time taking care of their ill loved ones than giving themselves self-care-this has the potential of leading to guaranteed self-resentment and stress.

-Research by World Health Organization on therapy for terminal diseases also adds that children who are about to lose their parents, or the surviving partner, have a high chance of experiencing stressed caused by uncertainty about their future.
-Siblings who are losing their loved ones to terminal illness also tend to feel resentment and feel neglected by their parents who spend most of their time care giving.
+Research by World Health Organization on therapy for terminal diseases also adds that children who are about to lose their parents, or the surviving partner, have a high chance of experiencing stress caused by uncertainty about their future.
+Siblings who are losing their loved ones to terminal illness also tend to feel resentment and feel neglected by their parents who spend most of their time caregiving.

 When you are close to someone who’s fighting a terminal illness, you are likely to experience psychological trauma due to the constant thought and worry of death.
 This state of high negative emotions can alter your ability to formulate well-thought-out logical decisions.

 Research by J Crit Care, 2005 -on anxiety and depression in family members with patience in Intensive Care Units- confirmed that more than one-third of family members suffer depressive symptoms as early as 3–5 days after the patient’s admission to an ICU.
 23% of family members have shown to remain at risk for clinical depression a year after the patient’s discharge from the hospital.
 There is a lot of uncertainty that is associated with fatal diseases.